 Like rosehip, think of hemp seed oil as a kind of supplement for skin that needs a little extra help in winter, to help calm down winter inflammation, and to protect and nourish broken, cracked or itchy skin.

-Our hemp-rich Bath & Body Oil is a great multipurpose product that works brilliantly to replenish dry or flares winter skin.
+Our hemp-rich Hydrating Body Oil is a great multipurpose product that works brilliantly to replenish dry or flares winter skin.
 As well as hemp, it contains lavender, chamomile and safflower oils, and is a great product to use to ‘soak and seal’, during and after bathing.
 Although winter baths are lovely and calming, they dry out skin if they’re too long or too hot.
-A good splash of Bath & Body Oil in warm water instead of fragranced bubbles will help prevent the dehydrating effect of a hot bath, and will double down on the calming effect with its delicious, soothing scent of chamomile and lavender.
+A good splash of Hydrating Body Oil in warm water instead of fragranced bubbles will help prevent the dehydrating effect of a hot bath, and will double down on the calming effect with its delicious, soothing scent of chamomile and lavender.

 You can also smooth on plenty of oil as soon as you get out of your bath: just pat your skin dry and apply on as much oil as quickly as possible!
 The longer you leave skin exposed to the air, the more likely freshly bathed skin is to start feeling dry and itchy.